1. Plan for tax-free withdrawals

 Below are the 2 most common tax credits.
 Remember, a credit goes directly against your tax liability, which is different from a deduction.
 Only one credit can be claimed for a student each year.

 - American Opportunity Tax Credit allows families of undergraduates to deduct the first $2,000 spent on qualified education expenses and 25% of the next $2,000.
-To qualify for the full credit in 2019, single parents must have a modified adjusted gross income of $80,000 or less, or $160,000 or less if married and filing jointly.
+To qualify for the full credit in 2022, single parents must have a modified adjusted gross income of less than $90,000, or less than $180,000 if married and filing jointly.
 The total credit cannot exceed $2,500 per tax year and the credit can be claimed for only 4 years.

-- Lifetime Learning Credit provides up to a $2,000 tax credit on the first $10,000 of college expenses so long as your modified adjusted gross income is $68,000 or less in 2019 for a single filer, or $136,000 if married and filing jointly.
+- Lifetime Learning Credit provides up to a $2,000 tax credit on the first $10,000 of college expenses so long as your modified adjusted gross income is less than $90,000 in 2022 for a single filer, or less than $180,000 if married and filing jointly.
 There is no limit to the number of years this credit can be claimed.

 6. Prioritize which 529 accounts to spend from first